scagle/ALT-F4/README.md

 ## Goals
 **Image Processor**
 1. Convert image to multidimension array of hexadecimal values for each color
-2. Create onochrome image by subtracking unneccessary color
+2. Create monochrome image by subtracting unnecessary color
 3. Find center of mass

 ## Collaborators